Warr Acres, Oklahoma

-The city lies within the Putnam City School District.
+The Putnam City School District Administration is located in Warr Acres, as are several Putnam City schools including Putnam City High School.

 History

 The Warr Acres housing addition and Warr Acres Second Addition was developed in 1937 by Clyde B. Warr.
 An addition that would later form part of the city of Warr Acres, Putnam City was developed by state lawmaker Israel Putnam in 1909.

 The city formed when the residents of 11 additions, including Putnam City, petitioned to incorporate in February 1948.
 The city of Bethany filed suit, but lost in an Oklahoma Supreme Court decision.

-Shopping districts appeared along MacArthur Avenue in the 1960s and 1970s.
-By 1979, the town had grown to three square miles after annexing several residential developments.